chalatz/tours/pages/tours/guided/jewish.md

   short_text: Experts in Jewish Tours of Rhodes

 ---
+**NEW TOWN**

 From your selected point, you'll be driven to the entrance of the old harbor.
-Here, **according to tradition**, was the place where the famous **Colossus of Rhodes**, one of the seven wonders of the ancient world, once stood <u>Guided Tour</u> (Stop Visit Photos).
+Here, according to tradition, was the place where the famous **Colossus of Rhodes**, one of the seven wonders of the ancient world, once stood <u>Guided Tour</u> (Stop Visit Photos).

+**MONTE SMITH**

-Then past the imposing buildings, continuing for a **Panoramic Drive** up the hillside to **Monte Smith (The Acropolis of Rhodes City)** which overlooks the city.
+Then past the imposing buildings, continuing for a **Panoramic Drive** up the hillside to Monte Smith **(The Acropolis of Rhodes City)** which overlooks the city.
 Enjoy excellent views of the new and old town of Rhodes and the west coast.
 (Stop Photos)

+**THE JEWISH CEMETERY**

-Your journey will take you to the East Coast of the city where you will make a stop with your tour guide for a <u>Guided Walking Tour</u> at the best-preserved **Jewish Cemetery** in Europe.
+Your journey will take you to the East Coast of the city where you will make a stop with your tour guide for a <u>Guided Walking Tour</u> at the best-preserved Jewish Cemetery in Europe.
 (Stop Visit Photos)

+**THE JEWISH QUARTER - LA JUDERIA**

 The drive will make its way to the **Medieval City** to a gate close to **La Juderia** (Jewish Quarter).
 This marks the beginning of your <u>Guided Walking Tour</u> with your tour guide.
 (Stop Visit Photos)